nromanen/devops_2025/kateryna_kravchuk/task_11/task_11.md

 MongoDB 7.0+ requires a 64-bit x86-64 CPU with at least SSE4.2 and AVX support.
 To check if your CPU has the required features, run: `cat /proc/cpuinfo | grep -o -m 1 'sse4_2\|avx'`.
 If *sse4_2* and *avx* appear, your CPU is compatible.

-My output: `sse4_2`, so the virtualization lacks of *avx* support, therefor a different solution might be needed.
+My output: `sse4_2`, so the virtualization lacks *avx* support, therefore a different solution may be required.

-For information about how to enable *avx* support in VirtualBox, consider to check this links:
+For information about how to enable *avx* support in VirtualBox, consider to check these links:

 - [Mongod status returns core-dump](https://www.mongodb.com/community/forums/t/mongod-status-returns-core-dump-after-install-v6-on-ubuntu-22-04/207375/4);
 - [Mongo db failed](https://www.mongodb.com/community/forums/t/mongo-db-failed-unable-to-start-mongodb/124039/9);